c4tom/DreamDevBox/docs/intermediate/best-practice.rst

 .. contents:: :local:

-Move data out of Devilbox directory
+Move data out of DreamDevBox directory
 ===================================

-One thing you should take into serious consideration is to move data such as your projects as well as persistent data of databases out of the Devilbox git directory.
+One thing you should take into serious consideration is to move data such as your projects as well as persistent data of databases out of the DreamDevBox git directory.

-The Devilbox git directory should be something that can be safely deleted and re-created without having to worry about loosing any project data.
+The DreamDevBox git directory should be something that can be safely deleted and re-created without having to worry about loosing any project data.
 There could also be the case that you have a dedicated hard-disk to store your projects or you have your own idea about a directory structure where you want to store your projects.